mozilla/geckoview/tutorials/contributing-to-mc.md

 ```
 * Work on your bug, checking into git according to your preferred workflow. _Try to ensure that each individual commit compiles and passes all of the tests for your component.
 This will make it easier to land if you use `moz-phab` to submit (details later in this post)._

-You must have Mozilla commit access in order to submit your fix directly to the Firefox repository.
+It may be helpful to have Mozilla commit access, at least level 1.
 There are three levels of commit access that give increasing levels of access to the repositories.

 Level 1: Try/User access.
 You will need this level of access commit to the try server.
 Level 2: General access.
 This will give you full commit access to any mercurial or SVN repository not requiring level 3 access.
 Level 3: Core access.
-You will need this level to commit to any of the core repositories (Firefox/Thunderbird/Fennec).
+You will need this level to commit directly to any of the core repositories (Firefox/Thunderbird/Fennec).

 If you wish to apply for commit access, please follow the guide found in the [Mozilla Commit Access Policy](https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/).

-If you do not have access and still want to submit your fix, you can create a patch and attach it directly to the Bugzilla ticket.
-We do not recommend this method, though, and strongly encourage contributors to apply for commit access.

 ### Submitting a patch that touches C/C++